Oil lamp: Early Roman

 Production of oil lamps shifted to Italy as the main source of supply in the Early Roman era.
 Molds began to be used, and lamps were produced in large scale in factories.
 All lamps are closed in type.
 The lamp is produced in two parts, the upper part with the spout and the lower part with the fuel chamber.
 Most are of the characteristic "Imperial Type"—round, with nozzles of different forms (volute, semi-volute, U-shaped), a closed body, a central disk decorated with reliefs and a filling hole.

 Late Roman

 Late Roman lamps were of the "High Imperial" type.
 They included more decorations, and were produced locally or imported in large scale.
 The multiple-nozzled lamps appeared during this period.
 Many different varieties were created.

 Frog type lamps also appeared during this period.
 These are kidney-shaped, heart-shaped or oval, and feature the motif of a frog or its abstraction, and sometimes geometrical motifs.
 They were produced around 100 AD.
 They are so variant that two identical lamps are seldom found.

-Early Christian and late antique
+Late Middle Age

 Early Christian and late antique oil lamps were diverse.
 One of the most notable ones were Mediterranean sigillata (“African”) lamps.
 The motifs were largely geometric, vegetative and graphic (monograms), with figural depiction of animals and human figures, often Christ.
+Those depicting Christ or the Chi Rho often categorized as Hayes Type II.